Private-to-private information sharing : FINTRAC's compliance guidance

 FINTRAC will review the code of practice and may provide comments to the applicant or to the Office of the Privacy Commissioner of Canada, or both, within 60 calendar days following the day it is received.

-The Office of the Privacy Commissioner of Canada will review the code of practice for approval based on whether it meets the requirements of the regulations and notify the applicant of its decision.
+The Office of the Privacy Commissioner of Canada will review the code of practice for approval based on whether it meets the requirements of the Regulations and notify the applicant of its decision.
 In the case of a refusal, they will provide the reasons in writing.
 If they do not notify the applicant of their decision before the end of the period described in the next paragraph, the code of practice is deemed to be approved as of the end of that period.

 The Office of the Privacy Commissioner of Canada will have 120 calendar days to review, and an additional 15-day extension if required.
-In the case of an extension, they will notify the applicant of the extension.The Office of the Privacy Commissioner of Canada may send the applicant a request for any additional information necessary for deciding whether the code of practice meets the requirements of the regulations and pause the time for processing an application until that information is provided.
+In the case of an extension, they will notify the applicant of the extension.
+The Office of the Privacy Commissioner of Canada may send the applicant a request for any additional information that is necessary for deciding whether the code of practice meets the requirements of the Regulations and pause the time for processing an application until that information is provided.

 Submit a code of practice to: